-Types of cat litter: Which one is right for your feline?
+Types of cat litter explained: Which one is right for your feline?

 You’d think that choosing from amongst the various types of cat litter on the market would be fairly straightforward, right?
 After all, how many kinds of cat litter can there possibly be?
 Well, as it turns out, quite a lot!

-While there are many brands claiming to have the best cat litter, selecting the right one for you feline friend and your household is a little more complicated than simply purchasing the first bag you come across.
+While many brands claim to have the best cat litter, selecting the right one for your feline friend and your household is a little more complicated than simply purchasing the first bag you come across.

 Not only do you have to decide between clumping and non-clumping litters and whether you want to opt for a scented or unscented variety, but you also need to consider the material you want your cat’s litter to be made from.

-Some materials, like silica, are perfect if you have one of the best automatic cat litter boxes, while others, such as wood, are ideal if you’re looking for an eco-friendly option.
+Some types of cat litter, like silica, are perfect if you have one of the best automatic cat litter boxes, while others, such as wood, are ideal if you’re looking for flushable cat litter and an eco-friendly option.
 But while all of this may sound overwhelming, we’re here to help make choosing between the various types of cat litter an absolute breeze.

 So, whether you’ve been wondering how to keep cat litter off the floor and are looking for a low-tracking option to help you do just that, or you have allergies and are after a low-dust formula, you’ll find everything you need to know right here.